GamebeastGG/clicksuite/README.md

 ### Global Options

 *   `--non-interactive`, `-y`: Run in non-interactive mode, automatically confirming prompts (e.g., for `migrate:reset`).
 Useful for CI environments.
+*   `--verbose`: Show detailed SQL logs and verbose output.
+By default, only migration names and results are shown.
+*   `--dry-run`: Preview migrations without executing them (available for `migrate:up` and `migrate:down`).
+Shows exactly what would be executed.

 ### Commands